Archanciel/audio_download_extract/README.md

 ## Purpose
 This Python utility automates the download and extraction of the audio track of Youtube videos.
-It is used mainly on conferences or interviews to select the most significant audio parts or remove musical or uninteresting portions.
+It is used mainly on conferences or interviews to select the most significant audio parts or remove musical or uninteresting audio portions.

 It is possible to specify which audio parts must be extracted or/and which portions must be suppressed.